sveltejs/kit/documentation/docs/04-layouts.md

 <slot></slot>
 ```

+> The nested layout has to be placed in the same subdirectory as the nested pages.
+In the example above, it resides in the settings folder.

 ### Named layouts

 Some parts of your app might need something other than the default layout.
 For these cases you can create _named layouts_...